echee/form-example/README.md

 The production files should be available in the 'dist' folder after running 'grunt build'.

 ## Viewing the files in a browser
-* I have cloned this repo into the Sites folder on my machine (Macbook Pro), it should be available at 'localhost/~<username>'.
+* I have cloned this repo into the Sites folder on my machine (Macbook Pro), it should be available at http://localhost/form-example/dist/ if you have also setup a Sites directory on your machine.

 ## Discssion